AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 Configure BGP over LAN on the Aviatrix Transit Gateway.

-1. Log in Aviatrix Controller and go to Multi-Cloud Transit > Setup > External Device tab.
+1. Log in Aviatrix Controller and go to Multi-Cloud Transit > Setup > External Connection tab.
 2. Select External Device > BGP > LAN.
 3. Enter the following information in the fields below.